All posts by T Farrell

 Tizer was acquired for £2.5 million in 1972.
 A G Barr wanted access to the company’s distribution network in England to promote sales of Irn-Bru.
 Tizer had been struggling with falling sales for a number of reasons: drinks were not sold in cans, there was no advertising budget, there were no sales to the supermarkets and the flavour essences used had been subjected to cost-cutting.

 The Tizer purchase transformed A G Barr into the largest specialist soft drinks manufacturer in Britain.
+A G Barr reformulated Tizer to recapture how it tasted the 1930s.

 Robin Barr (born 1938) succeeded his father as chairman in 1978.
 He developed sales of Irn-Bru in the English market.
+He retired in 2023.

 What is the flavour?
 For Robin Barr, “some might say it tastes of bubblegum.
 Others might say it tastes of citrus fruits, still others might say it has a peppery taste”.